DoSomethingGreat07/GraphRAG/README.md

 ## Recommended First Run

-If you want the fastest path to seeing the app work:
+If we want the fastest path to seeing the app work:

 ```bash
 python3 -m venv .venv